How To Talk to Your Partner About Finances

 Look at your income — what you take home after taxes, insurance and other deductions from your paycheck.
 Talk about your debt, assets, and most importantly, your financial goals as a couple.
 That way you and your partner are on the same page when it comes to a shared vision for your future.

-4. Determine Financial Responsibilities
+4. Divide Financial Responsibilities

 Somehow, it tends to shake out that one person in the relationship either wants to handle the money or is better at handling it.
 If that describes your partner, let them do it!